Clemapfel/jluna/docs/manual.md

 3
 5
 ```
-For a 1d array, `at` takes a single argument, its **linear index** (see below).
-For a 2d array, `at` takes two arguments, one for each dimension.
-This extends to any dimensionality, for a 5d array, we would call `at` with 5 integers.
+For a 1d array, `operator[]` takes a single argument, its **linear index** (see below).
+For a 2d array, `operator[]` takes two arguments, one for each dimension.
+This extends to any dimensionality, for a 5d array, we would call `operator[]` with 5 integers.
+All indices used for member function of `jluna::Array` are 0-based.

-For syntactic consistency, `jluna::Array` also offers `operator[]`, which is called in the exact same way as `at` would be.
-The difference is that, for `at` only, the indices are bounds-checked C++-side.
-This adheres to the convention set forth by `std::vector<T>::at` and `std::vector<T>::operator[]`.
+Bounds-checking is performed Julia side, if an array element is accessed out of bounds, a `JuliaException` will be thrown.

 ### Linear Indexing

-While n-dimensional indexing is only available for arrays of rank 2 or higher, linear indexing is available for all arrays.
-We can linear-index any array using `operator[](size_t)`
+While n-dimensional indexing is only available for arrays of rank 2 or higher, linear indexing is available for all arrays, regardless of rank.
+We can linear-index any array using `operator[](size_t)`:

 ```cpp
 Array<Int64, 3> array_3d = jluna::safe_eval("return reshape(Int64[i for i in 1:(3*3*3)], 3, 3, 3)");